 Introduction

-Assistive technology has been in use in factories for a few years now.
-Also known as remote support applications, they enable on-site personnel to repair malfunctions under support of experts, while they are connected via audio and video streams.
-For companies, this brings the substantial advantage that disruptions can be repaired significantly quicker, without the necessity of an expert having to be physically present.
+Since years, factories have made use of ssistive technology .
+Also known as remote support applications, they enable on-site personnel to repair malfunctions under support of experts, while they are connected to audio and video streams.
+For companies, this technology is quite advantageous as disruptions can be repaired significantly faster, without the necessity of an expert having to be physically present.

-Proprietary video chat applications like Skype come with a few disadvantages, though: The data flows over a third party server.
-Companies dealing with sensitive data might not want that, as they can never be sure that their data does not fall into the wrong hands.
-Furthermore, the data always streaming over a server is automatically coming with higher network latency for the data transfer.
+However, such proprietary video chat applications (i.e. Skype)do have a major disadvantage: the data flows over a third party server.
+Companies, particularly those dealing with sensitive data, are concerned about this due to recent cyber-criminal activities..
+In terms of performance, this application further suffers from another drawback: higher network latency is required for the data transfer.
+This

 To eradicate these problems, Web Real Time Communication (WebRTC) could be used instead of a proprietary video chat application.
-With WebRTC, a server is only needed in order for users to find each other and set up a connection.
+With WebRTC, a server is only needed for users to find each other and set up a connection.
 After that, the data is going directly from user to user, or peer-to-peer, thus reducing network latency significantly.
 Furthermore, data encryption is mandatory for all components of WebRTC.

-This thesis is structured as follows: In the first part, the key features of remote support applications described, as well as an overview of possible technologies to implement such applications.
-In addition, similar research regarding this field of study will be compared.
-In the second part, WebRTC will be presented as a potential implementation method and its advantages and disadvantages discussed.
-Third, the essential insights regarding the development of a prototype application will be highlighted.
-After this, the results of the evaluation of the prototype application will be addressed.
-Finally, the findings and experiences of the prototype development will be summarised and possible ways of extending the current work will be outlined.
+This thesis is structured as follows:iIn the first part, the key features of remote support applications are described and an overview of possible technologies to implement such applications is provided.
+In addition, similar research with regard to this field of study is discussed.
+In the second part, WebRTC is presented as a potential implementation method by highlighting its advantages and disadvantages.
+In a third strep, the essential insights regarding the development of a prototype application are addressed.
+Chapter XX discusses he results of the evaluation of the prototype application.
+The conclusion section, summarizes the findings and experiences of the prototype development and outlines possible ways of extending the current work

 Analysis of remote support applications

 In factories, troubleshooting malfunctioning machines can be an arduous task.
-With complex devices, it is often necessary for an expert to conduct the repair or maintenance because local factory personnel is not trained to do it themselves.
-In the past, this required physical presence of the expert on site of the factory.
-However, in most cases it is sufficient for the well-trained person to assist a technician without special knowledge in this field through the use of video and audio streams, thus reducing costs for travel and the time until work completion significantly (cf. Chen et al. 2013, p.
+For handling complex devices and their performance issues, it is often necessary to conduct the repair or maintenance because local factory personnel is not trainedto fix the problem. .
+In the past, this required physical presence of the expert on site.
+This has changed with the era of digital technology.
+In most cases, nowadays, it is sufficient for the skilled employee, who usually does not possess the required know-how in this field, to assist a technician being consulted via video and audio streams.
+This form of remote troubleshooting has significantly reduced the costs for travel and work completion (cf. Chen et al. 2013, p.
 1).

-This chapter will take a deeper look into the necessary requirements of remote support applications, their essential features as well as the technology and hardware that are required to implement them.
+This chapter will take a deeper look at the necessary requirements of remote support applications, their essential features as well as the technology and hardware that are required to implement them.
 Finally, a conclusion will be drawn how a remote support application in a factory setting can be implemented to exploit its full potential.

-Requirements
+Requirementsl